Site connector version: 3.8

 Basic connection

-If all the sensors and the configuration & calibration servers are on the server end of the tunnel, and the client is merely being used to observe the state on the server end, then only 1 parameter needs to be set.
+If all platform services are on the server end of the tunnel, and the client is being used to configure the state on the server end, then only 1 parameter needs to be set.
 The client’s IpAddress parameter must be set to the IP address of the server.
 The client PortNumber and the server tunnel_server_port parameters are also used but normally do not need to be set as the default will suffice.
 If they are set then they must be set to the same port number.

 Cleaning up schema connections